 We live in interesting times.
 Much of what we thought we knew has changed, particularly in the health and weight management arena.
 In recent years, as we understand more about the impact of “dieting” on health, many nutrition professionals have moved away from restrictive calorie-counting towards a more “weight neutral” perspective.
 This shift started with the creation of the Health At Every Size (HAES) movement with compassionate body acceptance at its heart.

-As someone who has had her share of weight and body image issues, I liked the removal of negative emotions, judgement, and the potential for stigmatisation based on a person’s weight.
+As someone who has had her share of weight and body image issues, I liked the removal of negative emotions, judgement, and the elimination of self-stigmatisation based on weight.

 More nutrient-dense foods.